 Most European institutions use the European Credit Transfer System (ECTS), awarding credit which is comparable and equivalent throughout Europe.
 A standard annual courseload at most institutions is 60 ECTS credits - this equates to 120 Edinburgh credits.

 If you study outside of Europe, credit systems will vary.
-You should ensure that you undertake whatever consitutes a typical credit or course load at your host university.
-To find out the the typical and recommended credit/courseload requirements for your host institution, please view the document below.
+You should ensure that you undertake whatever constitutes a typical credit or course load at your host university.
+To find out the typical and recommended credit/courseload requirements for your host institution, please view the document below.

 All students undertaking an exchange period are expected to return a transcript of results to Edinburgh at the end of their exchange period.

 A transcript is an official document provided by your host university at the end of your study period there.
 Your transcript should clearly indicate: